cometadata/arxiv-preprint-matching/utils/find_duplicate_dois_in_preprint_matches/README.md

-# Find Duplicate DOI in Preprint Matches
+# Find Duplicate DOIs in Preprint Matches

 Find and reports all unique DOI and rows in the preprint matching CSV file output that share a duplicate `matched_doi` value.